Minke Whale(Balaenoptera acutorostrata)

 - low, bushy and usually inconspicuous

-- never seen, dives without showing tail fluke.
+- very rarely seen, dives without showing tail fluke.

 - usually very inconspicuous; aerial behaviours are very rare